 Revealing the band structure.
 Finally, magnetic focusing is a sensitive tool to probe modification of the band structure and the Fermi surface.
-In a recent example the splitting of the graphene Fermi surface was realized by inducing spin-orbit interaction in graphene that is placed on a WSe2 substrate [101].
+In a recent example the splitting of the graphene Fermi surface was realized by inducing spin-orbit interaction in graphene that is placed on a $WSe_2$ substrate [108].
 This led to a splitting of the Fermi surface and to signatures of splitting in the focusing peaks.
-Another example is coming from graphene/hBN structures, where hBN is aligned with the graphene lattice which imposes a superlattice on graphene and leads to strong modification of the band structure, as shown in figure 12d.
+Another example is coming from graphene/hBN structures, where hBN is aligned with the graphene lattice which imposes a superlattice on graphene and leads to strong modification of the band structure, as shown in figure 13d.
 As a result of the band structure modification mini-bands with secondary CNPs appear.
-The focusing peak position will be sensitive to the band structure and in this case several transitions between electron and hole-like carriers have been observed [110], as shown in figure 12f.
+The focusing peak position will be sensitive to the band structure and in this case several transitions between electron and hole-like carriers have been observed [117], as shown in figure 13f.
 These measurements therefore give an important tool in the mapping of the band-structure modifications of graphene heterostructures.
-Recently, another work investigated the case of twisted bilayer graphene where similar transitions from electron to hole Fermi surfaces have been found [139].
+Another work investigated the case of twisted bilayer graphene where similar transitions from electron to hole Fermi surfaces have been found [159].
+Moreover, in Ref.
+[160] ballistic valleycurrents have been reported in SLG/hBN superlattice, whereas in Ref.
+[137] negative bend resistance measurements of Brown-Zak fermions have been shown.

 Focussing in p-n junctions.
 Chen et al. used a transverse focusing setting through a p-n junction to verify Snell's-law both in the unipolar (n-n') and the bipolar (p-n) regime.
-This is shown in figure 13a, where the doping on the left and right side of the junction can be tuned using two separate gates.
+This is shown in figure 14a, where the doping on the left and right side of the junction can be tuned using two separate gates.
 These allow to generate a homogeneous doping with circular trajectories (panel c, top cartoon) or distorted trajectories by having different dopings (but with the same carrier type) on the two sides (middle cartoon), and even situations when the doping is opposite on the two sides (bottom sketch).
-In this case, the trajectories on the p-side bend in the opposite direction due to the opposite group velocity (see section 2.2 or reference [65]), and the carriers are focused to an opposite terminal leading to a sign change in the The measurements are shown in panel b for fixed doping on the left side, as a function of right doping and magnetic field.
-For negative gate voltages the focusing signal can be well fitted (see dashed lines) by trajectories similar to the one shown in panel b).
-Moreover, for positive gate voltages the focusing through a p-n junction is observed.
-By tuning the magnetic field and the gate voltage on the left side the incidence angle of the carriers to the p-n junction can be set.
-To achieve the focusing condition the gate voltage on the right side is tuned, which also determines the angle of the electrons refracted through the junction.
-The refracted angle multiplied with the momentum as a function of the same quantity on the left side is plotted in figure 13d, verifying Snell's law given in equation 18.
-Finally, the intensity of the focusing peaks can also be used to determine the angle dependent transmission through a p-n junction, which is shown in panel e.
-The measurements can be well reproduced with a model of a graded p-n junction with a width of 70 nm.
+In this case, the trajectories on the p-side bend in the opposite direction due to the opposite group velocity (see section 2.2or reference [71]), and the carriers are focused to an opposite terminal leading to a sign change in the voltage.
+The measurements are shown in panel b for fixed doping on the left side, as a function of

-Figure 13: Snell's law across p-n junction in ballistic graphene device. (a) Schematic of the h-BN encapsulated graphene device: a local graphite gate below half of the device is used to create a p-n junction, the carrier density in the rest of the device is controlled by the Si backgate. (b) Non-local resistance shows focusing peak similar to the one in figure 12, instead of being reflected on the sample edge as in figure 12, the charge carriers are here deflected by the p-n junction. (c) schematic of electrons trajectories for different carrier densities. (d) The estimated outgoing angle versus incident angle (dots) follow the Snell's law (blue and red lines). (f) Focusing peak signal versus incidence angle (dots), fitted by a simulation for a 70 nm wide p-n junction.
-Adapted from reference [138].
+Figure 14: Snell's law across p-n junction in ballistic graphene device. (a) Schematic of the h-BN encapsulated graphene device: a local graphite gate below half of the device is used to create a p-n junction, the carrier density in the rest of the device is controlled by the Si backgate. (b) Non-local resistance shows focusing peak similar to the one in figure 13, instead of being reflected on the sample edge as in figure 13, the charge carriers are here deflected by the p-n junction. (c) schematic of electrons trajectories for different carrier densities. (d) The estimated outgoing angle versus incident angle (dots) follow the Snell's law (blue and red lines). (f) Focusing peak signal versus incidence angle (dots), fitted by a simulation for a 70 nm wide p-n junction.
+Adapted from reference [158].